IBM/aspera-cli/CONTRIBUTING.md

 ## Docker image build

-The default docker image build installs the official gem version directly from <rubygems.org>.

-By default it will build the image for the version in the current repository:
+The Dockerfile template allows customizing the optional copy of gem file , versus install from rubygems,org as well as customizing the retrieval of the SDK.

+### Default image build

+Build the image:

 ```bash
 make docker
 ```

+This does the following:

+- Install the official gem version directly from <rubygems.org>.
+- Build the image for the version number in the current repository
+- creates tags for both the version and `latest`

 > **Note:** This target creates the `Dockerfile` from an `ERB` (embedded Ruby) template (Makefile target `dockerfile`).
 A template is used as it allows some level of customization to tell where to take the gem from, as as for the SDK file.

-Then, to push to the image registry:
+Then, to push to the image registry (both tags: version and `latest`):

 ```bash
 make dpush
 ```

+### Specific version image build

 It is possible to build a specific version by setting envvar `GEMVERS` and `make` with option `-e`: